Make sure your presentation doesn't fail

 Presentations are crucial sales tools, especially in today’s competitive business world.
 They’re valuable opportunities to connect with prospects, set your business apart from competitors and close the deal.
 But a winning presentation isn’t always easy to create.
 In fact, many things can go wrong that can ruin your hard-earned opportunity at a buyer’s table.
 So, if you want to make sure that your presentation ‘sails’ you to a sale, avoid these common presentation killers.

 The biggest presentation mistake?
-Missing the mark.
-Thoroughly research your prospect’s company, its needs, challenges and culture, as well as its industry.
-Ask how your organisation can support them?
+Not having a personalized presentation.
+Each buyer has a unique pain point and is in need of a unique solution.
+If you don't customize the presentation, the buyer can't see themselves using your product or service.
+So when preparing the presentation thoroughly research your prospect’s company, its needs, challenges and culture, as well as its industry.
 What specific information and insights will appeal to them – and what are the best ways to communicate these?
 Use your answers to these questions to tailor a focused, well-structured presentation, which will inspire your audience to take the next step.

 PowerPoint should enhance your presentation, but text-heavy, overloaded, irrelevant and unprofessional slides can destroy it.
 The focus should be on you and what you’re saying, so limit the number of slides you use.
 Only include value-adding facts and ideas, use less text, simplify graphs and include relevant, meaningful images and videos.